The Whisper of Glocken

-The Whisper of Glocken is a children's novel by Carol Kendall, first published in 1965.
-It is the second book in the series about the race of small people called the Minnipins, being a sequel to The Gammage Cup.
+The Whisper of Glocken is a 1965 children's novel by American author Carol Kendall.
+It is the second book in the series about the race of little people called the Minnipins, being a sequel to The Gammage Cup.
 The Minnipin valley is being flooded, and five new unlikely heroes set out on a quest to stop the flooding and save their homes.

 Plot

 The story begins in Watergap which is the twelfth village along the Watercress river.
 Beginning with Glocken, the village bell ringer, the villagers begin to notice that their village is flooding.
 The flooding is unnatural even taking into account the recent heavy rains.
 The villagers soon realize that they must flee their village to escape being drowned by the flood.